Click here to listen to a reading of this blog:

-Give us the list of stuff we can eat without feeling guilty!
+Give us the list of food we can eat without feeling guilty!

 The omega-3 fatty acids found in fish such as wild salmon, trout, tuna, or sardines make this food an excellent part of any hypothyroid patient’s diet.
 Hypothyroidism can increase the risk for heart disease as a result of higher levels of LDL, the ‘bad’ type of cholesterol, so fish rich in omega 3 can lower the risk for heart disease.
 Fish can also be a source of selenium, which is most concentrated in the thyroid and needed for good thyroid health.